 To be honest I think the next option beats consulting by a long shot.
 So moving on!

-Your current job – The best of jobs with summers off
+Industry #6 – Your current job: The best of jobs with summers off

 I won’t harp on the details, because I’ve written extensively about this before, but there are ways to make your current job your dream job.
 Including making it one of the jobs with summers off.
-So just come read about how to make your job a great retirement job.
+So just come read about how to make your job the best part-time job.

 What jobs give the most time off?